cda-tum/fiction/README.md

 This code base provides a framework for **fi**eld-**c**oupled **t**echnology-**i**ndependent **o**pen **n**anocomputing
 in C++17 using the [EPFL Logic Synthesis Libraries](https://github.com/lsils/lstools-showcase).
 Thereby, *fiction* focuses on the logic synthesis, placement, routing, clocking, and verification of emerging nanotechnologies.
-As a promising class of post-CMOS technologies, [Field-coupled Nanocomputing (FCN)](https://www.springer.com/de/book/9783662437216) devices like Quantum-dot Cellular Automata (QCA) in manifold forms (e.g. atomic or molecular), Nanomagnet Logic (NML) devices, Silicon Dangling Bonds (SiDBs), and many more, allow for high computing performance with tremendously low power consumption without the flow of
+As a promising class of beyond-CMOS technologies, [Field-coupled Nanocomputing (FCN)](https://www.springer.com/de/book/9783662437216) devices like Quantum-dot Cellular Automata (QCA) in manifold forms (e.g. atomic or molecular), Nanomagnet Logic (NML) devices, Silicon Dangling Bonds (SiDBs), and many more, allow for high computing performance with tremendously low power consumption without the flow of